b-insh/Get-Ripe/README.md

 To handle the transition of the mango between sizes, I used Tween.js which creates an object that moves be"tween" the initial and target values it is given.
 I chained an easing method with animation onto the Tween object and the mango now shrinks and grows smoothly.

 As for having the mango continuously grow and shrink based on its current size, I decided to keep a reference to the mango's current size inside of the target value I gave to the Tween.
-With this implementation the mango changes size based on the size it is at the time the grow or shrink is triggered.
+With this implementation the mango changes size based on the size it is at the time the size change is triggered.

 ```javascript
 function increaseMangoSize() {